MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-dotnet.md

 ### Get a table

-This samples creates an instance of the `TableClient` class using the `GetTableClient` method of the `TableServiceClient` class.
+This sample creates an instance of the `TableClient` class using the `GetTableClient` method of the `TableServiceClient` class.

 ```csharp
 TableClient client = serviceClient.GetTableClient(